steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

 #### NPM Package Manager
 https://semver.npmjs.com/

     Why does node_modules use three 0.86 when package.json specifies ^0.86 which should admit 0.89 as the latest version.
     It seems that a leading zero for the major version is ignored and only the 2nd and 3rd fields are processed.

+#### Adding a New Test Model
+    Add the 3D model to D:\Users\Steve Knipmeyer\Documents\Development\ModelRelief\Models.

+    Create a new folder in the source location for test models.
+        D:\Users\Steve Knipmeyer\Documents\GitHub\ModelRelief\ModelRelief\Test\Data\Users\models
+    Add the .OBJ and the material file .mtl.

+    Add the new model
+        AddModels
+        AddMeshTransform
+        AddDepthBuffers
+        AddCameras
+        AddMeshes

 </article>